FirelyTeam/firely-docs/vonk/configuration/db_sql.rst

 *   To run the AutoUpdateDatabase feature on an already created (but empty) database:

     *   **db_ddladmin** |br|
-        (both for the normal Vonk Data database and the Administration database)
+        (both for the normal Firely Server Data database and the Administration database)

 *   To read/write resources: